Skip to main content

 Scenario

-To implement specific logic in deployment flow quality gate within the KubeRocketCI platform, follow these steps:
+To implement specific logic in deployment quality gate within the KubeRocketCI platform, follow these steps:

-• Fork the Tekton Chart: Fork, clone and deploy the prepared Tekton chart that implements the required Tekton resources with the environment variables usage.
+• Fork the Tekton Chart: Fork, clone and deploy the prepared Tekton chart that implements the required Tekton resources using environment variables.

 • Add the Application: Add a simple application from the platform marketplace and build the application to prepare it for deployment.

-• Add the Autotests: Set up the autotests with the clone strategy to include them in the Deployment Flow.
+• Add the Autotests: Set up the autotests with the clone strategy to include them in the Deployment.

-• Create Deployment Flow, Environment, and Set Variables: Create a Deployment Flow, Set up an environment for the deployment, add Autotests as a quality gate to the flow, and define the variable.
+• Create Deployment, Environment, and Set Variables: Create a Deployment, Set up an environment for the deployment, add Autotests as a quality gate to the deployment, and define the variable.

 • Validate: Review the pipeline logs to ensure autotests execute correctly and produce the expected output.